Mateusz-best-creator/JumpingBird/README.md

 - Press the space bar to jump while playing.
 - Use the left and right arrow keys to move your character.

+Try to gather as many fruits as you can and avoid bombs and TNTs!
+Aim to progress through all three levels, each with different thresholds (the number of points required to win).
 Good luck and have fun!